BWLCH COROG BLOG

 Neil joins the team

-We’re pleased to announce that our new Habitats and Species Manager has started in his role this week.
+We’re pleased to announce that our new Habitats and Species Manager has started in his role.
 Neil has a wealth of experience in the field and is eager to begin work on our many exciting projects including peatland restoration and developing landscape partnerships.
 As you can see from the picture, he has been vetted by some of the most important members of the team and we think that they approve of our new colleague!
 Welcome, Neil!